Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/readme.txt

 Installation / Upgrade
 ------------
-NOTE: If you have an earlier version of Updater installed please remove the files first
+NOTE: If you have a version of Updater installed earlier than 3.0 please remove the files first

 1. Rename the YOUR_ADMIN folder to the name of your secret foldername.
 2. Rename the YOUR_TEMPLATE folders to the name of your custom template folder name.